PetervanLunteren/EcoAssist/README.md

 EcoAssist needs the open-source software [Anaconda](https://www.anaconda.com/products/individual) to run properly.
 The steps below will install Anaconda if not already installed on your computer.
 Please note that when you install EcoAssist it is expected the [license terms of Anaconda](https://legal.anaconda.com/policies/en/?name=end-user-license-agreements#ae-5) are agreed upon.

 ### Windows installation
 Download [this file](https://PetervanLunteren.github.io/EcoAssist/Windows_install_EcoAssist.bat) and double-click it.
-If you run into security or privilege issues, open a command prompt as administrator, copy-paste the path to the install file (or drag and drop) and press enter.
+If you don't have admin rights, it will prompt you for an admin password.
 [Git](https://gitforwindows.org/) and [Anaconda](https://www.anaconda.com/products/individual) will be installed via graphical installers if it's not already installed.
 If you don't understand all the options prompted during these installations - the default options are just fine.

 *Note: EcoAssist is not yet extensively tested on Windows computers.
 If you find any problems or everything works perfectly, [let me know](mailto:petervanlunteren@hotmail.com)!*